RajatJangra2653/ai-developer/Labs/lab-03.md

 ## Task 4: Create and import the Weather Plugin

-In this task, you will explore different flow types in Azure AI Foundry by creating and importing the Weather Plugin to integrate weather-related functionality.
+In this task, you will explore different flow types in Microsoft Foundry by creating and importing the Weather Plugin to integrate weather-related functionality.

 <details>
 <summary><strong>Python</strong></summary>